grpc/proposal/A6-client-retries.md

   // successes exceeds a threshold.
   //
   // For each server name, the gRPC client will maintain a token_count which is
+  // initially set to maxTokens, and can take values between 0 and maxTokens.
+  //
-  // initially set to maxTokens.
-Every outgoing RPC (regardless of service or
+  // Every outgoing RPC (regardless of service or method invoked) will change
-  // method invoked) will change token_count as follows:
+  // token_count as follows:
   //
   //   - Every failed RPC will decrement the token_count by 1.
   //   - Every successful RPC will increment the token_count by tokenRatio.